Guide – The Power of Air Photo Coverage

 2. Immersion in the Context

-One of the most important aspects of empathic archaeology is context—understanding the people and their environment within their specific historical, social, and geographical context.
+One of the most important aspects of Empathic Archaeology is context—understanding the people and their environment within their specific historical, social, and geographical context.
 To empathize with ancient peoples, we need to think about their lives in a multi-dimensional way, considering factors like climate, politics, religious beliefs, and cultural norms that shaped their experiences.

 For example, when studying a burial site, an empathic archaeologist wouldn’t just catalogue the grave goods and their symbolic meanings.
 They would also consider the cultural practices surrounding death: How did these people grieve?
 What was their relationship with the concept of the afterlife?
 Were the objects in the grave meant to ease the deceased’s journey, or were they symbols of the deceased’s status during their life?